A throw for all seasons

 Although these are most often sold as Tibetan yak wool in Nepal and India (where trades description is unheard of), these are actually made in India and are acrylic, which is why they wash easily.
 If they were yak wool they would be heavy, coarse, scratchy and very expensive!

 The stripe frequency is reversed on the other side so one face is always much ‘plainer’ than the other, as illustrated below.
 We currently have twelve colourways in stock.
+When the seasons change they make a great extra throw on a bed.
 Buy them here!